jasny/controller/README.md

 A general purpose controller for PSR-7

-**The controller is responsible handling the HTTP request, maninipulate the modal and initiate the view.**
+**The controller is responsible handling the HTTP request, manipulate the model and initiate the view.**

 The code in the controller read as a high level description of each action.
 The controller should not contain implementation details.
 This belongs in the model, view or in services and libraries.